Inuksuk: Modern usage

 The inuksuk was also used as the symbol of the Summit of the Americas, because of its connotations of "guidance and unity ... towards common goals."

 Officials in various wilderness parks throughout Canada routinely dismantle inuksuit constructed by hikers and campers, for fear that they could misdirect park visitors from the cairns and other markers that indicate hiking trails.
 The practice of erecting inuksuit in parks has become so widespread that Killarney Provincial Park, on the north shore of Ontario's Georgian Bay, issued a notice in 2007 urging visitors to "stop the invasion" of inuksuit.

 A large number of inuksuit have been built in some areas along the Trans-Canada Highway, including Northern Ontario.
 In 2010, a journalist from Sudbury's Northern Life counted 93 inuksuit along Highway 69 between Sudbury and Parry Sound.
 The journalist successfully tracked down a person who had built two inuksuit along the route; he attributed his action to having had a "fill the dreams moment where I needed to stop and do it" while driving home from a family funeral.

 In 2015, a small group of women near Hamilton, Ontario, constructed 1,181 inuksuit on the Chedoke Rail Trail to memorialize the issue of Missing and Murdered Indigenous Women, while seeking government action.
 It was one of many types of activism across the county, and the newly elected government committed to conducting a national inquiry that year.

 According to Guinness World Records, the tallest inuksuk is in Schomberg, Ontario, Canada.
 Built in 2007, it is 11.377 m tall.

 On the occasion of the 20th Anniversary of the Rome Statute, to mark Canada's support for the International Criminal Court (ICC) and as a symbol for its commitment to reconciliation with Canada's First Nations, Canadian Minister of Justice and Attorney General Wilson-Raybould on 7 March 2018 donated an inuksuk as a gift to the ICC.
 It was unveiled by her and ICC President Judge Silvia Fernández de Gurmendi at the ICC premises in The Hague.

-In popular culture

-The Canadian rock band Rush featured an inuksuk on the cover of their 1996 album Test for Echo.